Bilkees Latif: Marriage

 Bilquess complemented her husband's career by taking up social work and networking on a level that was rare in India at that time.
 She owed her networking skills to her mother, a socialite, and her reach in high places to her father.
 Bilquees came into her own after her husband was appointed governor of Maharashtra in 1982, an office which her father had held for seven years until 1976.
-During her father's stint, Bilquees (and her step-mother) had already developed a set of social projects, and now, after she returned to the Raj Bhavan in Bombay, she pursued them with renewed vigour.
+During her father's stint, Bilquees (and her stepmother) had already developed a set of social projects, and now, after she returned to the Raj Bhavan in Bombay, she pursued them with renewed vigour.
 Residents of a certain age will recollect the regularity with which she was featured on television during those years, a time when there was only one TV network in India, the government-owned Doordarshan.
 It must be said that she made sincere and hardworking efforts to improve the lives of the poor.
-She took up only a few projects, but those were works in which she was genuinely interested, and then she put a lot of effort in pursuing them.
-Her most important social welfare projects was the uplift of the poor in Dharavi, which was the largest slum in the world.
+She took up only a few projects, but those were works in which she was genuinely interested, and then she put a lot of effort into pursuing them.
+In 1982, she established the Society for Human and Environmental Development (SHED).Her most important social welfare project was the uplift of the poor in Dharavi, which was the largest slum in the world.
 She documented her experiences in her book, O Dharavi.

 Bilkees also wrote several books apart from Oh Dharavi.
 Her first book, Essential Andhra Cookbook, is a study of the cuisine of Andhra Pradesh.
 This was followed by Fragrance of Forgotten Years, an autobiographical account of her early years, published in 2010.
-The same year, she published another book, Forgotten, which narrates the lives of a six notable women from Indian history.
+The same year, she published another book, Forgotten, which narrates the lives of six notable women from Indian history.
 The latest of her publications, The Ladder of His Life, is the biography of her husband, I. H. Latif, through his Air Force, diplomatic and gubernatorial days.